Correia-jpv/fucking-awesome-dotnet-core/README.md

 ## Windows Service

+## Security
+* [Security](https://github.com/aspnet/Security) - Middleware for security and authorization of web apps.

 ## Starter Kits and Sample Projects
+* [Entropy](https://github.com/aspnet/Entropy) - A chaotic experimental playground for new features and ideas - check here for small and simple samples for individual features.
 * [ASP.NET Core Starter Kit](https://github.com/kriasoft/aspnet-starter-kit) - An opinionated boilerplate for web development based on .NET Core, Kestrel, GraphQL on the backend and Babel, Webpack, React and Redux on the frontend.
 This boilerplate comes in both C# and F# flavors.
 * [MusicStore](https://github.com/aspnet/MusicStore) - Sample MusicStore application that uses MVC and Entity Framework.
 * [DotNetClub](https://github.com/scheshan/DotNetClub) - A tiny club written in Asp.Net Core.